wStockhausen/rOSCURS/README.md

 # rOSCURS
-An R package to run OSCURS models and process the results
+An R package to run OSCURS models and process the results.